Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

-    1. Specify, either directly or by pointing to the applicable privacy policy, the relevant privacy laws that apply to the treatment of the data, the rights that users enjoy in regard to their own personal information that is treated by the service, and how they can contact the operator to enforce them.
+    1. Specify, either directly or by pointing to the applicable privacy policy, the relevant privacy laws that apply to the treatment of the data, the rights that users enjoy in regard to their own personal information that is treated by the service, and how they can contact the operator to exercise them.
     1. Additionally specify the countries in which the servers handling the DNS requests and the data are located (if the operator applies a geolocation policy so that requests from certain countries are only served by certain servers, this should be specified as well).
-    1. Specify whether the operator has any agreement in place with law enforcement agencies, or other public and private parties dealing with security and intelligence, to give them access to the servers and/or to the data.
+    1. Specify whether the operator has any agreement in place with law enforcement agencies, or other public and private parties, to give them access to the servers and/or to the data.

 ## Enforcement/accountability